 My background is in law and Islamic studies.
 My dissertation was on critique and authority of early (Abbasid) Islamic law as shaped by Abbasid judges and legal scholars.
 In my habilitation (second book), I focus on (in-)equality in security law, covering the fields of police law, intelligence law and migration law.
 The project on ‘der Gefährder’ (the person deemed to be dangerous) uses an interdisciplinary frame of law and society and critical security studies to analyse allegedly dangerous persons at the intersection of religion, race and gender.

 I am also working on an Islamic history of international law, Third World Approaches of International Law, constitutional, comparative law, legal history, legal sociology.

-- Member of the AGYA Working Groups Common Heritage and Common Challenges and Transformation
+- Member of the AGYA Working Groups Common Heritage and Common Challenges, Transformation and Arab and German Education

 - Menschenrechte dringend gesucht: Zur Menschenrechtspolitik gegenüber Staaten des Nahen Ostens und Nordafrika, Deutsches Institut für Menschenrechte, Februar 2011 (together with Anna Würth).
 Translated into Arabic: Ajil: Al-bahth‘ an huquq al-insan, Deutsches Institut für Menschenrechte, Februar 2011.